ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 contentPreview="False.
 The Merge is a change of consensus mechanism, not an expansion of network capacity, and will not result in lower gas fees.">
 Gas fees are a product of network demand relative to the capacity of the network.
 The Merge deprecates the use of proof-of-work, transitioning to proof-of-stake for consensus, but does not significantly change any parameters that directly influence network capacity or throughput.

-With a [rollup-centric roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698), efforts are being focused on scaling user activity at layer 2, while enabling layer 1 Mainnet as a secure decentralized settlement layer optimized for rollup data storage to help make rollup transactions exponentially cheaper.
+With a [rollup-centric roadmap](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698), efforts are being focused on scaling user activity at [layer 2](/layer-2/), while enabling layer 1 Mainnet as a secure decentralized settlement layer optimized for rollup data storage to help make rollup transactions exponentially cheaper.
 The transition to proof-of-stake is a critical precursor to realizing this.
+[More on gas and fees.](/developers/docs/gas/)
 </ExpandableCard>

 <ExpandableCard